 Now it’s time for the big reveal.
 On the day of the virtual gift exchange, have your employees come together via video call to unwrap their presents.
-Don’t forget to use Pop-up Alerts beforehand to remind employees send their gifts out on time.
+Don’t forget to use Pop-up Alerts beforehand to remind employees to send their gifts out on time.

 4. Host A Virtual Remote Desk Decorating Competition

-The festive sprit doesn’t have to stop if your staff aren’t at their office desks.
-Hold a holiday themed desk decorating competition and get your employees to decorate their at-home workspaces.
+The festive spirit doesn’t have to stop if your staff aren’t at their office desks.
+Hold a holiday-themed desk decorating competition and get your employees to decorate their at-home workspaces.

 It’s a great way to make remote teams feel closer and more connected when working from home.
-Have everyone show off their festive spaces but taking a photograph and award prizes for them the most creative decorations.
+Have everyone show off their festive spaces but take a photograph and award prizes for them the most creative decorations.

 5. Put Together A Staff Holiday Recipe Book